EICR Explained: What Is an Electrical Installation Condition Report?

 After the visual inspection, the electrician carries out a series of electrical tests on each circuit.
 These tests include:

 When the electrician finds a defect or issue during the inspection, they record it using one of four standardised observation codes.
 These codes indicate the severity of the issue and the urgency of any remedial action required.
+For a complete reference, see our detailed guide to EICR observation codes.

 A C1 code means there is an immediate risk of injury.
 The defect poses a danger to anyone using the installation or occupying the property.
 Examples include exposed live conductors, missing earth connections, and seriously damaged wiring.
 Urgent remedial action is required and the electrician may recommend disconnecting the affected circuit or the entire supply.